Speaking of Real Estate

 Ed Levin was a panelist on “Navigating UCC Issues in Real Estate Finance Opinions: The ABA/ACMA/ACREL/ACCFL UCC Opinion Report,” a Stafford webinar, on September 3, 2020.

 Ed Levin wrote “New Acknowledgment Forms Became Effective on October 1, 2020” for the Maryland Mortgage Bankers and Brokers Association, Inc., and the Maryland Bankers Association on October 5, 2020.

 Ed Levin presented on “Electronic Signatures and Remote Notarizations in Maryland” for the James Macgill American Inns of Court on October 14, 2020.

 Ed Levin will be a panelist on “Opinion Letters: Nuts and Bolts” at the Advanced Business Law Institute, part of MSBA Legal Excellence Week, on November 10, 2020.

-Searle Mitnick and Caroline Sweet will be panelists on “COVID-19 and Real Estate Transactions: Where Are We and Where Do We Go From Here?
+Searle Mitnick and Caroline Nurmi will be panelists on “COVID-19 and Real Estate Transactions: Where Are We and Where Do We Go From Here?
 A Discussion of Issues in Leasing, Opinion Letters, Hospitality Contracts, Purchase and Sale Agreements, and Related Insurance Considerations” at the Advanced Real Property Institute, part of MSBA Legal Excellence Week, November 10, 2020.

 Searle Mitnick moderated “Let’s Make a Deal: Business Relationships in the COVID Era” for The Associated’s Lawyers’ Division webinar on October 13, 2020.
 Among the topics discussed were contractual relationships during the pandemic in the areas of employment, insurance and liability, force majeure, and real estate.